 7 Key Criteria for Selecting a Salesforce CTI Solution

-In today’s competitive landscape, communications have become cornerstone to business success.
+In today's competitive landscape, communications have become a cornerstone to business success.
 Customers and prospects expect and demand a personalized experience from businesses and building a tailored customer journey has become a challenge when operating at scale.

 Legacy telephony and communications infrastructure has been traditionally relegated to IT, operating in siloed environments with no interoperability with key business data.
 Furthermost keeping track of all customer interactions and transforming them into actionable data has become a challenge to management.

 CRM software like Salesforce has been used by thousands of companies worldwide for years to store invaluable customer data related to Sales, Service and Marketing; combining it to build a complete customer profile.
 Although the initial value proposition seems great, manual data entry and data consistency has become a huge challenge for CRM adoption.

 Salesforce has introduced computer-telephony integrations (CTI) as a way to allow their customers to “plug” their communications infrastructure directly into Salesforce and reduce the manual workload related to logging phone calls and other communication interactions.

 But while Salesforce has become a vast source of customer data and CTI has enabled the integration of telecom systems with business data, have you ever wondered:

 - Why your calls can’t be connected directly to your AE when you call?

 - Why your calls can’t be connected directly to the support rep managing your case?